farzadafi/Design_Pattern/Singleton/Readme.md

    The singleton pattern allows lazy initialization of the object, which means that the object is not created until it is actually needed.
 This can help to reduce memory usage and improve performance.
-4. Facilitates global access
-   The singleton pattern provides global access to the object, which makes it easy to use the object in different parts of the application without having to pass it around as a parameter.

 ### Disadvantage :(